 Brainstorm using the Social Process Triangles

-5. As a small group, go around and collect the 3 most important items from each person in the team.
+5. In your small group collect the 3 most important items from each person in the team.
 Put them on a flipchart.
 Combine any duplicates.
 Ask for additional important items that are different from the ones listed so far.
 Combine duplicates.
 Continue this until you have 25 items on your flipchart.
 Put each item on a separate landscape A4 card.
 You have 30 minutes to do this.
 Are there any questions?

 6. Whole group: Put up 8 -10 columns with symbols at the top.
 Each column should be the width of the landscape A4 sheet.
 When every team is ready you can begin.

-7. I would like each team to select the 3 cards that are the most concrete issues they have.
+7. I would like each team to select the 3 cards/post-its that are the most concrete issues they have.
 Please pass them to the front when you have finished.

 8. Select the first card and put it in a column.
 Select the second card and ask," Is this issue closely related to this first issue?"
 If yes, put it in the same column.
 If no, put it in a different column.